cpressey/LCF-style-ND/README.md

         s8 = impl_intro(3, s7)
         return shows(s8, «(p → q) → ((q → r) → (p → r))»)

-Now pretend we've rewritten `suppose` to be a context manager.
+Now let's pretend we've rewritten `suppose` to be a context manager.
 Instead of taking a label as an argument, `suppose` now generates its own unique label and pushes it onto a stack.
 And now, also instead of taking a label as an